 More Info: Ribera Del Duero Wine Tour

 5. Hospederia de los Parajes – Rioja

 Rioja is full of great hotels, but we can assure you that Hospederia de Los Parajes is a serious cut above the rest.
 A sophisticated boutique address at the heart of Laguardia, Hospederia de Los Parajes is friendly, inviting, and refined all at the same time.
 The building is a renovated historic palace, sympathetically restored to maintain a balance between the contemporary and historic.
-In particular, we love the glass-roofed central courtyard, where the ancient stones of the original building are combined with the modern structure to create a charming, welcoming space, centered on a delightful fireplace.
+In particular, we love the glass-roofed central courtyard.
+The original building’s ancient stones are combined with the modern structure to create a charming, welcoming space centered on a delightful fireplace.

-The bright and elegant communal spaces complement 18 spacious, airy rooms, some of which face onto the courtyard.
-Indeed, relaxation is the name of the game at this hotel, simply chill on the terrace with a glass of wine in tow or explore the surrounding Rioja Alavesa region.
-And what a culinary treat you have in-store, for Hospederia de Los Parajes boasts two excellent restaurants, Los Parajes, and Las Duelas.
-There’s also an inviting basement spa and wellness center which features a Turkish bath, an ice fountain, various water treatments as well as a wide range of massages.
+The bright and elegant communal spaces complement 18 spacious, airy rooms, some of which face the courtyard.
+Indeed, relaxation is the name of the game at this hotel; chill on the terrace with a glass of wine in tow or explore the surrounding Rioja Alavesa region.
+And what a culinary treat you have in-store, for Hospederia de Los Parajes boasts two excellent restaurants, Los Parajes and Las Duelas.
+There’s also an inviting basement spa and wellness center that features a Turkish bath, an ice fountain, various water treatments, and a wide range of massages.
 When in Rome!